-The City's Community Development Manager is serving for a 2nd year on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
+The City's Community Development Specialist is serving on the Hickory NAACP Equity and Inclusion Task Force's Housing Committee.
 The goal of this committee is centered around education of housing opportunities (including both homeownership and rentals) specifically in minority communities.
-These efforts included a community housing fair to help educate potential homebuyers about the process of homeownership including credit scores, mortgage processes and even basic home maintenance.
-This housing fair also focused on the rental component and the assistance that is available from agencies in the area.
-A second housing fair is scheduled for June 2023.
+These efforts included a community housing event to help educate potential homebuyers about the process of homeownership including credit scores, mortgage processes and even basic home maintenance.
+This housing event also focused on the rental component and the assistance that is available from agencies in the area.
+A third housing event is scheduled for June 2024 with a number of minor changes from previous years.